Do you have a family emergency plan?

 Not only do we know the best route to get to our home when waters are rising, but more importantly we know how to get out and where to go.

-You need to have a flood communication plan for trying to get home and for when you can’t.
+You need to have a flood communication plan for trying to get home and for when you can’t as part of flood preparedness.

 Similar to the other out of Neighborhood plans, the other party that will host you here should be knowledgeable of the plan and can act as a hub for family communication.